 In previous posts, we have looked at how to identify potential phishing attempts which may contain malicious URLs that can harvest your credentials.
 Recent attacks against Microsoft, Facebook, and Twitter have all used specially crafted URLs to phish customers and employees.
 These attacks have been extremely successful and further proves humans are the weakest element in security.
 But what can be done to prevent these attacks aside from user education?

-This post briefly outlines how machine learning can be used to identify a malicious link simply from looking at its vocabulary and a selection of other features.
+This post briefly outlines how machine learning can be used to identify a malicious link simply by looking at its vocabulary and a selection of other features.
 The research project was conducted as part of Informer’s ongoing refinement of phishing simulations to help clients gain a more valuable engagement.

 Here is the code for this project: https://www.kaggle.com/tylersullivan/classifying-phishing-urls-three-models